Also available in: French

-Finding your way in the woods isn’t only about having a GPS, but rather the right GPS that will help you avoid unnecessary detours and delays.
-Here’s how to find the best one for you.
+Finding your way isn’t only about having a GPS in the woods, but rather the right GPS that will help you avoid unnecessary detours and delays.
+Here are some tips for choosing the right one according to your needs.

 GPS apps for your phone and ones designed for your car are good for helping you find your way if you’re lost, but nothing compares to a good outdoor GPS when you’re looking at navigating the woods.
-More compact and durable, water and shock resistant, they also have the added advantage of recharging more easily out in the open air – a simple battery switch or a bit of natural light (for solar models) is all you really need.
+They also have the added advantage of recharging more easily out in the open air – a simple battery switch or a bit of natural light (for solar models) is all you really need.

 They will also allow you to enter landmarks or places where you may decide to camp, drop off your bag, or even fill up your water bottle, so that you can get back on track quickly and more easily.

 Depending on the activity you do, various models offer different, specific features to help guide you.

 While hiking, you’ll be happy that your GPS map displays not only the hiking trails, but also swamps, streams, and rivers you may need to cross – or avoid if going off-trail isn’t allowed.
 As an added plus, it’ll give precise and clear information about the slope of the trails you’re on (flat, rugged, impossible to cross without climbing, etc.) in order to help you judge the level of energy and the approximate time it will take you on a given path.

 Contrary to the classic compass, an electronic compass integrated in your GPS will indicate in which direction North is, no matter your position.
 Another practical integrated feature?
 A barometric altimeter, which will track atmospheric pressure variations based on both altitude and climate conditions.